Chen Chun-han: Early life and education

 Chen was born in Hsinchu on June 15, 1983, with spinal muscular atrophy.
 His movement was restricted to one finger, his mouth, and his eyes.

-Despite his disability, Chen graduated from National Hsinchu Senior High School and studied accounting and law at National Taiwan University, where he received a Bachelor of Laws (LL.B.), a Bachelor of Arts (B.A.), and a Master of Laws (LL.M.).
+Despite his disability, Chen graduated from National Hsinchu Senior High School and studied accounting and law at National Taiwan University, where earned a B.A. in accounting and his LL.B. and LL.M. degrees.
 He then completed graduate studies in the United States at Harvard University, where he earned a second LL.M. from Harvard Law School in 2012, and the University of Michigan, where he earned a third LL.M. in 2017 and his Doctor of Juridical Science (S.J.D.) from the University of Michigan Law School in 2022.

 Chen's doctoral dissertation at Michigan, completed under Steven Ratner, was titled, "Equality, Non-Discrimination, and Reasonable Accommodation: The United Nations Convention on the Rights of Persons with Disabilities through Comparative Perspectives".
 He was licensed to practice law in New York.